|

 PROJECTIONS

-msHD™ profiles are shown as thick black lines that extend from the last survey
+Forecasts of VD and HD profiles are shown as thick black lines that extend from the last

 station.
-These THD projections are helpful for directional drillers while
+THD projections are helpful for directional drillers while

 operations.